meditationstuff/protocol_1/index.md

 Generally, if an irritated joint wants to move, having things to squeeze, press against, or slide against can slow things down, reduce currently problematic degrees of freedom and/or increase feedback through resistance or friction.

+Generally, hard surfaces (e.g. a meditation bench without a cushion or a wood floor when standing) give very good postural and proprioceptive feedback.
+Soft and comfortable surfaces can make it easier to "go inside oneself," when that makes sense, and it often does!

+Traditional meditation postures, all things being equal, can help one protect the neck, and are a good combination of sort of "hard" and "soft," depending on one's body type, and so on.
+And sometimes a traditional posture can be modified with a chair or a bench, and so on.

 In summary, it’s good to be able to meditate sitting or standing tall, but it’s also good to be able to arrange your environment when/if that’s the best thing, too.

 \*\*\*